 - Holding Deposit

 - Once your offer to rent a property is accepted by the landlord, you may ask the landlord to take the property off from the market by paying a holding deposit.

-This is usually approximately one week’s rent or £500.
+This is usually approximately two week’s rent.